 Extra Note: MCL's are set at very stringent levels.
-To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the
+To understand the possible health effects described for many regulated constituents, a person would have to drink 2 liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.

-Challenges and Special Information - System Violations for 2017
+Challenges and Special Information - System Violations for 2018

 SCU is required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-In 2017, the Aquadale District received a notice of violation for exceeding the (MCL) for disinfection byproduct (TTHM) and also the East Stanly District for exceeding the (MCL) for disinfection byproduct (TTHM) due to various issues.
-SCU and our supplier worked together to address the cause of a temporary increase in TTHM levels in the water.
-Our third and fourth quarter test results were lower, thus placing us back in compliance with NCDEQ.
+In 2018, the Piney Point District received a notice of violation for exceeding the (MCL) for disinfection byproduct (TTHM) and (HAA5).
+The Badin Rd District for exceeding the (MCL) for disinfection byproduct (TTHM) due to various issues.
+SCU and our supplier worked together to address the cause of a temporary increase in of the disinfection byproduct levels in the water.
+Our fourth quarter test results were lower, thus meeting our goal to be in compliance with NCDEQ.
 SCU communicates with our water providers making necessary changes in the systems to be in compliance with NCDEQ.
-The replacement of the water system in the Town of Badin is complete and the contractor is making restorations to the area.
+The replacement of the water system in the Town of Badin is complete as well as all restorations to the area.